Skip to main content

 Decomposition of a function into even and odd parts

-Let \( f : X \to \mathbb{R} \) be a function defined on a set symmetric with respect to the origin, that is such that \( x \in X \implies -x \in X \).
-In this case, the function \( f \) can be written uniquely as the sum of an even function and an odd function.
+Let \( f : X \to \mathbb{R} \) be a function defined on a set symmetric with respect to the origin, that is, such that \( x \in X \implies -x \in X \).
+Then \( f \) can be written uniquely as the sum of an even function and an odd function.

 \[ f_p(x) = \frac{f(x) + f(-x)}{2} \quad \text{(even part of \( f \))} \]